 Suranjan is included in list of poisonous plants of India.
 It must be used with caution.
-It is toxic plant due to presence of from several alkaloids (mainly colchicine, demecolcine and colchicoside), which are present in all plant parts.
+It is toxic plant due to the presence of from several alkaloids (mainly colchicine, demecolcine, and colchicoside), which are present in all plant parts.

-Colchicine is effective in treatment of gout and periodic diseases though the exact mechanism of action by which it works is not known.
-This phytochemical has anti-gout and anti-inflammatory activities.
+Colchicine is effective in the treatment of gout, and periodic diseases though the exact mechanism of action by which it works is not known.
+This phytochemical has anti-gout, and anti-inflammatory activities.
 It can be used as an option to relieve gout attacks for people who cannot take nonsteroidal anti-inflammatory drugs (NSAIDs) for some reason.
 Colchicine is considered best remedies for acute gout pain.
-Colchicine is frequently prescribed in tablet form and transdermal preparations containing colchicine are the subject of a Japanese patent.
+Colchicine is frequently prescribed in tablet form, and transdermal preparations containing colchicine are the subject of a Japanese patent.
 It is available in Homeopathy as tincture.

 Suranjan is the conical or gibbously avoid corm of Colchicum luteum Baker.
-The corm is enlarged underground stem bearing foliage leaves, sheathing leaves and fibrous roots.
-It is off white to brownish white in colour.
-The corm is flattened on one side and the other side has a longitudinal groove in the middle extending throughout the length.
-The apex is marked by dark depression representing the position of flowering shoot and a prominent dark brown scar at the base, marking the point of attachment with parent corm.
-The smooth surface is marked by indefinite and irregular longitudinal striations.
-The corm is nearly odourless with bitter and starchy taste.
-Cross section of corm shows the single layered epidermis which consists of rectangular to squarish, slightly thick walled parenchymatous cells filled with starch granules and coated with thick cuticle.
-Cells of ground tissue are polygonal to oval to spherical, slightly thick walled, compact and filled with starch granules.
+The corm is enlarged underground stem bearing foliage leaves, sheathing leaves, and fibrous roots.
+It is off white to brownish white in color.
+The corm is flattened on one side, and the other side has a longitudinal groove in the middle extending throughout the length.
+The apex is marked by dark depression representing the position of flowering shoot, and a prominent dark brown scar at the base, marking the point of attachment with parent corm.
+The smooth surface is marked by indefinite, and irregular longitudinal striations.
+The corm is nearly odourless with bitter, and starchy taste.
+Cross section of corm shows the single layered epidermis which consists of rectangular to squarish, slightly thick walled parenchymatous cells filled with starch granules, and coated with thick cuticle.
+Cells of ground tissue are polygonal to oval to spherical, slightly thick walled, compact, and filled with starch granules.